 5. Maintaining Records

 Last but not least, modern technology has made it easier than ever for medical practices to access electronic health records and patient history for a seamless flow of information from practice to practice.
 Should a new patient book an appointment in, doctors needn’t worry that they don’t have all the information they require about a patient’s medical history.
 EHRs are a digital version of a patient’s chart and are accessible in real time and constantly being updated after each visit, test result or last ailment.
 EHRs also store data such as drug allergies, treatment plans, diagnoses and medications that patients have taken in the past.
-Practices are able to offer a better level of service and healthcare to patients when equipped with all this information.
+Practices equipped with practice management software healthcare can offer a better level of service and healthcare to patients when armed with all this information.

 We hope that this article has given you some insight into just how medical practices are adapting to modern technology and greatly benefiting from it.